Colton21/event_display_analysis/README.md

       import ROOT
       import PyQt4
   ```
   Be aware that case matters!
+(You may need to do this step before building, if returned an error)

+  If we are building on the GPVMs then to find some of these python products required to run the event display, consider sourcing this: `source /uboone/app/users/cadams/pystack/setup.sh`

 ### Usage